Editor's note: This article was originally published September 12, 2014; it was updated September 29, 2017 to reflect the latest information.

 Across the country, children can't learn, people can’t work, farmers can’t plant — all they can do is hope to survive until there is an end to the vicious fighting.

 How bad is the food crisis?

-Around 4.8 million people are currently at risk of going hungry.
+6 million people are currently at risk of going hungry.
+With famine already ravaging parts of South Sudan, people are dying of hunger.
 Learn about our response to the food crisis ▸

 Why did the humanitarian situation deteriorate so quickly?